 Who are the peer tutors?

-Peer tutors are fellow students enrolled in the same program as you.
-They are recommended by faculty as having exceptional knowledge and skills in their area of study.
+Peer tutors are fellow students enrolled in the program they tutor in.
+Tutors are recommended by faculty as having exceptional knowledge and skills in their area of study.
 Trained peer tutors have a welcoming attitude and enjoy working with other students.

 Can I get computer help from a tutor?

 Yes.
-Peer tutors can help you acquire basic computer skills such as learning to use the mouse, or accessing, printing, or saving files in Microsoft Word, Excel, Access, or PowerPoint.
+Peer tutors can help students acquire basic computer skills such as learning to use the mouse, or accessing, printing or saving files in Microsoft Word, Excel, Access or PowerPoint.

-Peer tutors can also help you learn to use the Internet to check your e-mail account or use your Desire2Learn (D2L) account.
+Peer tutors can also help students learn to use the Internet to check their e-mail account or use their Desire2Learn (D2L) account.

 What technical programs offer peer tutoring?